More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Supplementary Material

 \section{Supplementary Material}

 The Supplementary Materials (SM) contain comprehensive documentation of our primary data collection methodology and results.
 This includes the detailed bill of materials (BOM) inventory for all GPU components, step-by-step teardown analysis of the GPU chip and PoPs, and complete results from the multi-element composition analysis conducted on each component group.
 The elemental analysis data provides precise quantification of material composition across the main die and VRAM, Power-on-Package, printed circuit board, and heatsink, enabling full reproducibility of our LCA calculations.
-To ensure complete transparency and enable future research applications, all primary datasets, analytical procedures, and component specifications will be made openly available.\\ The Supplementary Materials will be provided shortly, with anticipated availability in September 2025.
+To ensure complete transparency and enable future research applications, all primary datasets, analytical procedures, and component specifications will be made openly available.\\ You can find the SM here: \href{https://github.com/sophia-falk/more-than-carbon}{github.com/sophia-falk/more-than-carbon}.